Updated April 13, 2023

 It will avoid merging conflict in the future.

-2. copy over the notes: Sometimes some of cherry-pick have notes and when we run cherry-pick, the notes do not get copied.
+2. Copy over the notes: Sometimes, some cherry-pick have been noted, and when we run cherry-pick, the notes do not get copied.
 Therefore, it’s better to use it.

 git notes copy <from-commit-hash> <to-commit-hash>